zzw890827/aws-sap-questions/第二套/README.md

    </details>

 6. A Solutions Architect has created an AWS CloudFormation template for a three-tier application that contains an Auto Scaling group of Amazon EC2 instances running a custom AMI.
-The Solutions Architect wants to ensure that future updates to the custom AMI can be deployed to a running stack by first updating the template to refer to the new AMI, and then invoking UpdateStack to replace the EC2 instances with instances launched from the new AMI.
+The Solutions Architect wants to ensure that future updates to the custom AMI can be deployed to a running stack by first updating the template to refer to the new AMI, and then invoking `UpdateStack` to replace the EC2 instances with instances launched from the new AMI.
 How can updates to the AMI be deployed to meet these requirements?
    - [ ] A. Create a change set for a new version of the template, view the changes to the running EC2 instances to ensure that the AMI is correctly updated, and then execute the change set.
-   - [ ] B. Edit the AWS::AutoScaling::LaunchConfiguration resource in the template, changing its to Replace.
-DeletionPolicy
+   - [ ] B. Edit the `AWS::AutoScaling::LaunchConfiguration` resource in the template, changing its `DeletionPolicy` to replace.
-   - [ ] C. Edit the AWS::AutoScaling::LaunchConfiguration resource in the template, inserting an attribute.
-UpdatePolicy
+   - [ ] C. Edit the `AWS::AutoScaling::LaunchConfiguration` resource in the template, inserting an `UpdatePolicy` attribute.
    - [ ] D. Create a new stack from the updated template.
 Once it is successfully deployed, modify the DNS records to point to the new stack and delete the old stack.

    <details>